 For those of you interested in the petroleum industry, the Petroleum Museum is the place to visit when in Midland.
-This is the premiere museum of its kind and traces the history of the men and women who first helped to make the industry such a success.
-The facility houses murals and dioramas, and a special section on the relationship between transportation and petroleum and includes a real racecar.
-Every other year, the museum inducts members into its hall of fame, the likes of which include George H.W.
+This is the first museum of its kind and traces the history of the men and women who first helped to make the industry such a success.
+The facility houses murals and dioramas, and a special section on the relationship between transportation and petroleum which includes a real race-car.
+Every other year, the museum inducts members into its hall of fame, the likes of which includes George H.W.
 Bush.
 With a gift store and summer camps for kids, there is always something to learn or see at the Petroleum Museum.

 The Midland County Historical Museum was founded in 1932 and aims to promote the study of Midland County.
-Artifacts and histories go all the way back to the days Indians, pioneers, through the Civil War, and the World Wars.
+Artifacts and histories go all the way back to the days of Native Americans and pioneers through the Civil War and the World Wars.
 The collection is located in the Midland County Library and is free to the public.
 Guided tours are available upon request.

 One of the largest planetariums in Texas with a 40-foot dome and the only public planetarium in West Texas, the Marian Blakemore Planetarium features shows for every age with a night sky simulated by a Minolta-Viewlex Series IV projector.

 The Fire Museum in Midland contains the first two original fire trucks and other early fire fighting equipment.
 As the Lion Club strives to promote the awareness of Midland's past, this museum is sponsored by the Lions Club.
 In addition, during Fire Protection Week, school tours are given to children to provide information about early fire fighting history.

 This Midland Downtown Lions Club museum houses Midland's first two fire trucks and other early fire fighting equipment and memorabilia.